rahulkumarsingh73690/acss-site/app/docs/tutorials/responsive-web-design.md

 # Responsive Web Design

-<p>You can set your **own** breakpoints in config.js and then use Atomic classes scoped to media queries tied to those breakpoints.</p>
+<p>You can set your **own** breakpoints in the config object and then use Atomic classes scoped to media queries tied to those breakpoints.</p>

 <p class="noteBox info">Classes bound to media queries contain 2 dashes (`--`) followed by the breakpoint &quot;name&quot; (i.e. `sm`).</p>